mrinmoy-sadhukhan/hackthoncomsys/README.md

 To perform the training and validation a clean code is given in a python jupyter file named as :
 `taskatrainscript.ipynb`

-To perform testing on unseen data and generate the result of said metrics we can run `testunseen.py` file.
+To perform testing on unseen data and generate the result of said metrics we can run `testunseen.py` file. pls change dataset path inside the file.
 To run the file please refer below command line code

-`python testunseen.py --dataset '/path'`
+`python testunseen.py

 To run linux environment with python 3.10.X version pls use `python3` insted of  ` python` in the command line.
 ## Face Recognition